Trump: Bannon has 'lost his mind'

-WASHINGTON — President Donald Trump fired back at Steve Bannon on Wednesday, saying his former chief strategist had "lost his mind" after being fired from the White House.
+WASHINGTON — President Donald Trump fired back at Steve Bannon on Wednesday, threatening his former chief strategist with legal action and saying Bannon had "lost his mind" after being fired from the White House.

 "Steve Bannon has nothing to do with me or my Presidency," Trump said in a scathing statement responding to a new book by writer Michael Wolff about the inside workings of the Trump White House.